 The College of Public Health welcomes you to the University of South Florida!
-As a new student to the University and to the College, it is important that you review each of the following information about the General Education Core requirements along with Foundations of Knowledge of learning.
+As a new student to the University and to the College, it is important that you review each of the following information about the General Education Core requirements.
 Please remember this information does not take the place of orientation; you must attend the entire orientation program.
 Again, we welcome you to the University and look forward to meeting you at orientation this summer!

-Most students will have a similar first semester schedule completing Foundation of Knowledge and Learning Requirements:
+Most students will have a similar first semester schedule completing Enhanced Gen Ed.
+Core requirements:

 Generally, students take 13 to 15 hours their first semester and then gradually increase to a heavier load.
 Twelve hours is the minimum required to be full time; you can always increase your load the next semester.